Month to Month Guide (1)

 • Discover local history at the Whyte Museum

 By January, most of the resort terrain will be open for exploring!
-That’s over 7,700 acres of combined skiable terrain across all three ski resorts.
-After a day on the slopes, come see winter artistry in action during SnowDays, the annual festival of snow in Banff National Park and a highlight of the winter season.
-Wilderness skating is often in it’s prime in January, with myriad breathtaking lakes easily accessible from the centres of Banff and Lake Louise.
+That's over 7,700 acres of combined skiable terrain across all three ski resorts.
+After a day on the slopes, see winter artistry in action during SnowDays.
+The annual festival of snow in Banff National Park, and a highlight of the winter season.
+Wilderness skating is often in its prime in January, with myriad breathtaking lakes easily accessible from the centres of Banff and Lake Louise.
 It will make warming up after that much sweeter, as you enjoy a comforting fondue meal next to a crackling fireplace.
-Afterwards, you can take the opportunity to know Banff and Lake Louise a little bit better with a visit to the Whyte Museum of the Canadian Rockies.
+Get to know Banff and Lake Louise a little bit better with a visit to the Whyte Museum of the Canadian Rockies.
+After dark, head up to Sulphur Mountain and experience the summit in a whole new light.

 COME FOR